iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Android provenance labels (AI/Device/Manual) + deletion behavior
   - iOS session-only behavior (no AI history/trends)
   - “Cannot estimate” guidance screens
-- A short excerpt of an AI release checklist (copy review + provenance + storage/sync checks)
+- A short excerpt of an AI release checklist (the “before we ship” checks), covering:
+  - wording and disclaimers on AI screens
+  - correct labeling of results (what came from AI vs a device vs manual entry)
+  - correct storage rules (Android saves AI results; iOS does not)
+  - correct sync rules (Android syncs saved AI results; iOS has no AI history to sync)
 - Links to the user-facing “How to measure” pages (per platform): conditions, step-by-step guidance, and wellness disclaimers

 ---